Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  2. You need a copy of the Tunnelblick source code;
  3. You need to have installed the GNU autotools;
  4. If you want to build a release version, you need to give Xcode "Full Disk Access";
- 5. If building on an Apple Silicon Mac, you need to install Rosetta;
+ 5. If building on an Apple Silicon Mac, you need to install Rosetta 2;
- 6. You need to install Xcode command line tools;
+ 6. You need to install the command line tools;
- 7. On Apple Silicon Macs, you need to install Rosetta 2.
- 8. You need to have set up Xcode to build Tunnelblick;
+ 7. You need to have set up Xcode to build Tunnelblick;
- 9. You need to select the type of build you want to create; and then
+ 8. You need to select the type of build you want to create

- 10. You can (finally!) build Tunnelblick.
+ Then you're ready to build Tunnelblick!

 This document has a section about each of these steps.